 In October 2014, the Nagoya Protocol entered into force.
 It created a new international regulatory system affecting all life science companies that conduct R&D on biological material such as animals, seeds, flowers, viruses, fragrances, flavonoids, essential oils, enzymes, yeasts, and so on.
 So far, compliance by companies is progressing slowly due to unawareness of the

 Peter Bogaert has a broad European life sciences practice.
-He has detailed regulatory expertise under EC and national laws, handles legislative and other policy assignments and provides strategic advice.
-He also represents life sciences companies before the European Courts in Luxembourg and in local litigation in Belgium.
-Mr. Bogaert’s practice covers pharmaceuticals, biotechnology, medical devices, special foods and feed, cosmetics and other consumer products and he presents numerous innovative life sciences companies, including start-ups, as well as several industry associations.
+He has detailed regulatory expertise under EU and national laws, handles legislative and other policy assignments and provides strategic advice.
+He also represents life sciences companies before the EU Courts in Luxembourg and in local litigation in Belgium.
+Peter's practice covers pharmaceuticals, biotechnology, medical devices, special foods and feed, cosmetics and other consumer products and he represents numerous innovative life sciences companies, including start-ups, as well as several industry associations.

 Chambers Global notes that a client said: “He is an extremely experienced professional with broad expertise and provides sensible and well-balanced solutions."
 He is consistently ranked by PLC as one of the leading life sciences lawyers globally and Legal 500 EMEA and Chambers Europe note Peter's prominent regulatory pharmaceutical and environmental practice.
 Legal 500 EME noted that he is "a superb lawyer who is very pleasant to work with."
 Peter regularly writes and speaks on life sciences issues.
 He is a founding member of the Brussels Pharma Law Group and also served for fifteen years as Managing Partner of the firm’s Brussels office.